 The Asylum Act prescribes that the right to healthcare is guaranteed to all persons granted asylum and that all the costs of health care are covered by the State.[1]
 Additionally, foreigners’ health care is also governed by the Health Care Act (HCA)[2] and the Health Insurance Act (HIA)[3] as well as the Rulebook on the Terms and Procedure for Exercising the Right to Compulsory Health Insurance (RHI).[4]
 HCA stipulates that refugees and asylum seekers are entitled to health care under equal terms as Serbian nationals.[5]
 All persons granted asylum had unhindered access to COVID-19 vaccines and PCR and other forms of testing.

 HIA and RHI do not specify further the rights of refugees other than those from former Yugoslavian republics.
-Thus, the HIA does not recognise the refugees and asylum seekers referred to in the Asylum Act as a separate category of insured standard.
+Thus, the HIA does not recognise the refugees and asylum seekers referred to in the Asylum Act as a separate category of beneficiaries for insurance purposes.
 [6] The same conclusion can be drawn in relation to the Serbian Health Insurance Fund.[7]
 Hence, asylum seekers and persons granted asylum are not entitled to compulsory health insurance and issuance of health insurance cards.[8]
 They can obtain them only if they pay 3,607 dinars per month (a bit more than 300 EUR on annual basis).
 Of course, employed persons granted asylum obtain health care insurance from their employers, but the problem arises mainly for those refugees who are unofficially unemployed, but also asylum seekers who are not allowed to work for the first 9 months after they applied for asylum.
 In practice, they need to rely on CSOs and UNHCR to access health care facilities.

 [1] Article 63 Asylum Act.